How the Federal Reserve Affects Mortgage Rates — and What It Means for Homebuyers in 2025

 Profit and prosper with the best of expert advice - straight to your e-mail.

-For most folks, Fed meetings may not seem to carry much weight.
+For most folks, Fed meetings might not seem to carry much weight.
 But the outcomes of these meetings — especially when it comes to interest rates — affect all consumers, especially those on the hunt to buy a home.

 How Federal Reserve policy affects mortgage rates